• Skip to primary navigation

 • Make the tzatziki by following the instructions in How To Make Tzatziki.

-• To cook the burgers, fry them in the olive oil, leaving them just moist inside – the cooked internal temperature should be 70C.
-This will be about 5-7 minutes each side.
+• To cook the burgers, fry them in 0.5 tablespoon Olive oil, leaving them just moist inside – the cooked internal temperature should be 70°C. This will be about 5-7 minutes each side.

-• To serve, build your burger with salad leaves, a decent dollop of tzatziki, the burger then top with a tablespoon of the jam.
+• To serve, build your burger with 30 g Salad leaves, 4 tablespoon Tzatziki, the burger then top with a tablespoon of the jam.

 • If you are unsure of the chilli jam's ‘jaminess’, put a little of the mix on a cold plate and chill in the fridge.
 It will set after a few minutes and you will be able to judge if the rest is ready to take off the heat.